 Have you ever wondered why some teams thrive in difficult times?
-They trust one another, freely share knowledge, admit mistakes and generate creative and innovative ideas at the drop of a hat.
+Their leaders have learned how to create psychological safety.
+Team members and the manager trust one another, freely share knowledge, admit mistakes and generate creative and innovative ideas at the drop of a hat.

 Psychological safety is a key factor in the way that teams work together and produce results.
-This post explains the concept of psychological safety, its benefits, and how to go about developing it with the teams you work in and lead.
+This post explains the concept of psychological safety, its benefits, and how to go create psychological safety in the teams you work in and lead.

 What is psychological safety?

-The term was coined by Professor Amy Edmondson of Harvard Business School.
+The term was coined by Edgar Schein and Warren Bennis, and popularised by Professor Amy Edmondson of Harvard Business School.
 She defines it as “a shared belief amongst group members that the group is a safe place to take risks, admit mistakes, and learn new things”.

 That is, it’s OK for a group member to: